 When it comes to banking, you want to have a checking account and a savings account.

-Instead, you should put larger sums of money in a savings account.
+Instead, you may want to put larger sums of money in a savings account.
 You can use this space to save for an emergency fund or future purchases, all while earning interest on your money.
-And if you’re looking for a convenient, secure, digital-first option with a leading Annual Percentage Yield (APY), an online savings account with Quontic is a solid choice.
+And if you’re looking for a convenient, secure, digital-first option with a leading Annual Percentage Yield (APY), an online savings account with Quontic is an option.

 Here’s what you need to know about all your options.

 What is a Savings Account?